 - Teachers will teach from the front of the room, ensuring social distancing between them and students at all times.

-- All materials for both lessons for students will be placed on desks prior to students entering the classroom.
+- All materials for a session (2 lessons per session) for students will be placed on desks prior to students entering the classroom.

 - Students will be expected to bring in their pens and books for their lessons.

 - LSAs in classrooms must be 2 metres apart from students and other staff

 Minimising general contact and entrance/exit to/from school site

 - Whilst there will inevitably be areas of the school site where enforcing social distancing will not be possible, we will remind all students of social distancing protocol regularly especially the importance of social distancing on the way to classrooms and on the exit from the school site.